 William Shatner is weighing in on his upcoming launch into space on Blue Origin's New Shepard rocket next week, and apparently the 90-year-old Trek actor is thrilled.

-"We talk about space and what weightless conditions are, the enormity of the universe and the absolute jewel of a little thing we call the Earth by comparison," Shatner told NBC's Today Show this morning.
+"We talk about space and what weightless conditions are, the enormity of the universe and the absolute jewel of a little thing we call the Earth by comparison," Shatner told NBC's Today Show t (opens in new tab)his morning.
 "I'm going to feel that with the same enormity that I felt this electrical storm last night."

-You can watch the interview above, courtesy of the Today Show.
+You can watch the interview above, courtesy of the Today Show (opens in new tab).

 Shatner will launch on a suborbital flight aboard New Shepard on Oct.
 12 from Blue Origin's Launch Site One near Van Horn, Texas.
 He will fly with three other passengers, including two paying customers for Blue Origin.
 The flight will make Shatner the oldest person to fly in space.